Personal Knowledge Management organization

 Next to that, I have a folder for "Fleeting Notes".
 Anything I scribble to think about later goes in there.
 Fleeting notes include rough ideas, questions that pop into my mind (e.g., while reading), etc.

 By definition, fleeting notes are temporary.
 Whatever ends up there is destined to transform or disappear at some point.
+To learn more about this, check out my article about the Zettelkasten method.

-I currently don't schedule time to review/process those, but I probably should.
 The problem with keeping fleeting notes floating too long around is that they accumulate quickly and make less and less sense as the context in which they were taken fades away.

 Literature notes area